Cushing's Symptoms & Treatments

-If your dog has a tumor in the pituitary gland, this can lead to an excessive concentration of cortisone in their body resulting in Dependent Cushing’s disease or Hyperadrenocorticism.
+If your dog has a tumor in or on their pituitary gland, this can lead to an excessive concentration of cortisone in their body resulting in Dependent Cushing’s disease or Hyperadrenocorticism.
 This serious condition can put your dog at risk of several other conditions and illnesses, ranging from kidney damage to diabetes.

 Symptoms & Complications of Cushing’s Disease